Chef Jacques PépinMay 19th, 2016 | By Cecilia | Category: guest bio, the show

 I bought it after I learned I’d be interviewing the then 75 year old chef (he is 80 now) while he was in town for the International Association of Culinary Professionals Conference, or IACP.

 It was a true thrill for me, and as I wished our conversation could have lasted longer, but as it was, I was most fortunate to have 30 minutes alone with him.

-For years Jacques Pépin has been teaching people how to cook good, flavorful, wholesome food–and sometimes in no time at all.
+For years Jacques Pépin has been teaching people how to cook good, flavorful, wholesome food through his books and his 13 PBS cooking series.